himansh1/portfolio/README.md

 ___________________________________________________________________________________________________________________________________________________

-## Project: Using Spotfiy API and Machine Learning to create a personalized playlist
+## Project: Using Spotfiy API and Machine Learning to create a personalized playlist {#SPOT}

 **Objective**:
 >Create a personalized playlist using Machine Learning